sroccaserra/outside-in-tdd-python/README.md

 ## Problem description - Bank kata

-Create a simple bank application with the following fetaures:
+Create a simple bank application with the following features:

 - Deposit into a BankAccount
 - Withdraw from a BankAccount